noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

+Note that encrypted data sent in the first `Noise_IS` message is susceptible to replay attacks.
+Also, if the responder's static private key is compromised, initial messages can be decrypted and/or forged.

 To distinguish these patterns, each handshake message will be preceded by a `type` byte:

  * If `type == 0` in the initiator's first message then the initiator is performing a `Noise_XX` handshake.